permaweb/machine/README.md

 # The Machine

-The Machine is a tool for deploying collections to the permaweb.
+The Machine is an atomic asset creator tool for deploying collections to the permaweb.
 To deploy a collection, you need a directory containing the following files:

+* collection.json
+* 1..X.png or 1..X.mp3 etc.
+* banner.png
+* thumbnail.png

 ## Usage